stmilab/ArterialNet/README.md

 * `python run_torch_sequnet_rex.py` runs the ArterialNet + U-Net model on MIMIC III Waveform Dataset (see below for more details)

 #### Experiment: ArterialNet + U-Net on MIMIC
-`run_torch_sequnet_rex.py` is the implementation of ArterialNet with U-Net as backbone on reconstructing ABP for MIMIC patients
+`run_torch_sequnet_rex.py` is the implementation of ArterialNet with U-Net as the backbone for reconstructing ABP for MIMIC patients

 `run_torch_sequnet.py` is the base version without subject-invariant regularization
 #### Experiment: ArterialNet + Transformer on MIMIC
-`run_torch_transformer_rex.py` is the implementation of ArterialNet with Transformer as backbone on reconstructing ABP for MIMIC patients
+`run_torch_transformer_rex.py` is the implementation of ArterialNet with Transformer as the backbone for reconstructing ABP for MIMIC patients

 `run_torch_transformer.py` is the base version without subject-invariant regularization